In this section

-This guideline is to help with the interpretation of CSF results for the purpose of diagnosing or excluding meningitis.
-The use of CSF for other purposes (including the diagnosis of specific neurological conditions, subarachnoid haemorrhage or malignancy) is outside the scope of this guideline.
+This guideline aims to help with the interpretation of CSF results for the purpose of diagnosing or excluding meningitis.
+The use of CSF for other purposes (including the diagnosis of specific neurological conditions, subarachnoid haemorrhage or malignancy) is outside its scope.

 Neutrophils